Are you buying a house with damp?

 • If the problem is complex, you can ask the seller to treat rising damp before the sale or renegotiate your purchase offer.

-In extreme cases, asphalt tanking may be required for rising damp treatment, in which case you will want to pull out of the purchase unless you are ready to take on a big project.
-This involves digging down around the house and adding a physical damp-proof membrane.
-In any case, if damp is discovered, requiring a remedial damp proof course, you can use the rising damp survey report to negotiate with your seller.
+If damp is discovered and requires work, you can use the rising damp survey report to negotiate with your seller.
 Either they can fix the problem before you purchase the property or take the estimated cost to treat rising damp off the purchase price so you can do the work yourself.
-If they refuse to do either, it would be best to pull out of the purchase, or you'll end up paying more than it's worth.
+Consider how long this work would take and if you would need to vacate the home.
+If they refuse to do either, it would be best to pull out of the purchase, or you'll buy a house and end up paying more than it's worth.

 If you're buying with a mortgage, your lender may refuse to lend against a property with serious rising damp problems.
 In this case, you'll have no choice but to pull out or find another lender.